efrem-upt/DataManager/README.md

 It would be good if you also installed Maven to your system.
 To check if you have Maven installed run `mvn -version`.

 If you need to install any of them, please refer to this [Maven tutorial](https://www.baeldung.com/install-maven-on-windows-linux-mac).

+Download PostgreSQL from https://www.postgresql.org/download/windows/.
+Any version after 14 should work.

 ## How to build
 To set up and run the project locally on your machine, please follow the next steps.